Note 6: Floor Plan Financing

 ABL Facility

-The ABL Facility provides for revolving loans, in an amount equal to the lesser of the then-current borrowing base (described below) and the committed maximum borrowing capacity of $950.0 million, with a $75.0 million swingline sublimit, and letters of credit in an amount equal to the lesser of (a) $50.0 million and (b) the aggregate unused amount of commitments under the ABL Facility then in effect.
-The ABL Facility permits Nesco Holdings II, Inc., our wholly owned subsidiary (the “Borrower”), to incur additional capacity under the ABL Facility in an aggregate amount equal to the greater of (i) the greater of (x) $250.0 million and (y) 60.0% of Consolidated EBITDA (as defined in the ABL Credit Agreement), and (ii) the Specified Suppressed Availability (as defined in the ABL Credit Agreement).
+The ABL Facility provides for revolving loans, in an amount equal to the lesser of the then-current borrowing base (described below) and the committed maximum borrowing capacity, which the ABL Amendment increased to $950.0 million from $750.0 million, with a $75.0 million swingline sublimit, and letters of credit in an amount equal to the lesser of (a) $50.0 million and (b) the aggregate unused amount of commitments under the ABL Facility then in effect.
+The ABL Facility permits Nesco Holdings II, Inc., our wholly owned subsidiary (the “Borrower”), to incur additional capacity under the ABL Facility in an aggregate amount equal to the greater of (i) the greater of (x) $250.0 million, which the ABL Amendment increased from $200.0 million, and (y) 60.0% of Consolidated EBITDA (as defined in the ABL Credit Agreement), and (ii) per the ABL Amendment, the Specified Suppressed Availability (as defined in the ABL Credit Agreement).

 Borrowings under the ABL Facility are limited by a borrowing base calculation based on the sum of, without duplication: